-These are a savoury version of my basic scone recipe using a mature cheddar cheese and chives (straight from my garden) to create a quick snack.
-Also good as an accompaniment to a bowl of home made soup on a chilly evening.
+These are a savoury version of my basic scone recipe using a mature cheddar cheese and chives to create a quick snack.
+If you're making these in spring time and can't find any chives in your garden, you can substitute finely chopped wild garlic leaves.

 450g self-raising flour